Account Configuration Guide

 • RULE012

-When a parent company holds ownership in a subsidiary, it logs the value of this investment as an asset on its individual balance sheet.
-In this step, you need to identify the Investment account(s) that contains the investment breakdown between the holding companies and their respective subsidiaries and affiliates.
+Because a parent company owns a subsidiary, it records the value of this investment as an asset on its individual balance sheet.
+In this step, you need to identify the Investment account(s) that contains the investment breakdown between the holding companies and their respective subsidiaries and affiliates, which will be subject to elimination.
 By default, the CO_INV rule will be assigned to the investment accounts.

 • CO_INV